daviddwlee84/MachineLearningPractice/Notes/MachineLearningConcepts.md

 * Replicate the existing examples
 * Add new points similar to the existing points
 * Add a data point interpolated between existing data points (can lead to overfitting)

+### Feature Scaling

+aka.
+Data Normalization (generally performed during the data preprocessing step)

+A method used to standardize the range of independent variables or features of data

 ## Model Expansion